gillianassi/Portfolio/src/markdown/Research/PlenopticImaging.md

         <b>!!
 Work in progress !!</b>
     </div>
     <div class="text-align: center" >
         <b>This bachelor thesis was previously finished in 2019.
-However, as my skills as a programmer have grown in  the past years I wish to revisit this subject some time in the future.<br><br>
+However, as my skills as a programmer have grown in  the past years I wish to revisit this subject sometime in the future.<br><br>
-        When I do this, I intend to calculate the final image for each eye by intepolating between multiple images instead of using fixed pictures.</b>  <br>
+        When I do this, I intend to calculate the final image for each eye by interpolating between multiple images instead of using fixed pictures.</b>  <br>
     </div>
 </div>